menu

 Living in Atlantic City

 Atlantic City is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
-With a population of 38,561 people and 14 constituent neighborhoods, Atlantic City is the 45th largest community in New Jersey.
-Much of the housing stock in Atlantic City was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 38,561 people and 14 associated neighborhoods, Atlantic City is the 45th largest community in New Jersey.
+Atlantic City has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Atlantic City is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The most common language spoken in Atlantic City is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Vietnamese.